SAP/spartacus-docs/_pages/home/spartacus-roadmap.md

 For non-technical questions and roadmap feedback, you can reach us on our [Slack workspace](https://join.slack.com/t/spartacus-storefront/shared_invite/zt-jekftqo0-HP6xt6IF~ffVB2cGG66fcQ).

 ## Features Planned for Version 3.0 / December

 The first release candidate for 3.0 was published November 20.
-We'll publish 1-2 more RC's then publish the final version probably mid-December.
+We'll publish 1-2 more RCs then publish the final version probably mid-December.
 Please check our Slack announcements channel for the latest information.
 Release 3.0 will be the first release supporting B2B features.

 - **B2B Powertools Store support**
 - **B2B Checkout**